HRKimLab/libkm/README.md

 # libkm
 A very practical matlab toolbox for behavioral and neural data analysis.
-It helps you not get into the 'singularity point' where you loose the tracks of your code, data, and integrity of science!
+It helps you not get into the 'singularity point' of graduate students and postdocs - where you loose the tracks of your code, data.

 ## [libpopulation](https://github.com/hkim09/libkm/tree/master/libpopulation)
 Load analysis results and plot them with simple stats.